Fresnel imaging 12

 For Fresnel numbers larger than 1, the beam at the observation point is said to be in the “near field” relative to the current beam.

-And A perfectly collimated beam will have a Fresnel number given by
+A perfectly collimated beam will have a Fresnel number given by:

 Which for Z greater than A reduces to approximately